rlawrenc/cosc_304/labs/lab5/assign/README.md

 ## Question 1 (15 marks)

 **Draw the ER diagram for tracking football statistics for quarterbacks and runningbacks in college football and then convert it into the relational schema.
-Underline primary keys and note foreign keys.** The league will have multiple teams (11) each with a unique team name.
+Underline primary keys and note foreign keys.** The league will have multiple teams, each with a unique team name.
 For each game played, there is a home team, an away team, home points, away points,and a date.
 All teams play multiple home and away games per season.
 The teams all have players that are identified by team name and jersey number.
 Also store a player name.
 The team name and number will be unique for each player, while their name may not be unique.
 Each player **ISA Runningback or ISA